-The current release is available for download in a number of formats from here.
+The current release is available for download in a number of flavours supporting different use cases from here.

 BWIPP is essentially a set of generic PostScript Level 2 named resources that are provided in four flavours for ease of use.
-The one to use depends on how you intend to deploy the library.
+The flavour that you will find most useful depends on how you intend to deploy the library.